ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 The University of Iowa requires a minimum of 120 semester hours to graduate with a bachelor's degree.

-Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
-Iowa accepts transfer credits.
+If students would like to graduate in less time than normal, they can choose the accelerated degree program.
+The University of Iowa accepts transfer credits.
 The school accepts AP credit and IB credits.
-Additionally, Iowa has a summer session, so students can earn credits during the summer.
+Additionally, The University of Iowa has a summer session, so students can earn credits during the summer.

-NOTE: Around 74% of students who start college at Iowa graduate within six years.
+NOTE: Around 74% of students who start college at The University of Iowa graduate within six years.

 Accelerated Degree Program